StefonSimmons/dog_landing/content/_index.md

 draft: true
 header: 'Modern monitoring & analytics'
 subheader: 'See inside any stack, any app, at any scale, anywhere.'
-pricing:
+products:
   - infrastructure:
       title: infrastructure
       price: $15
       description: Centralize your monitoring of systems and services
+      description_two: See across systems, apps, and services
       bullets:
         bullet_one: 250+ integrations
         bullet_two: Out-of-the-box dashboards